HandBrake/HandBrake-docs/source/docs/en/latest/contributing/contribute.markdown

 To view and contribute translations of the user interface strings in HandBrake, visit [HandBrake on Transifex](https://www.transifex.com/HandBrakeProject/public/).

 If you would like to contribute a translation of the HandBrake Documentation, please base it on the English documentation and submit a pull request to [HandBrake Documentation on GitHub](https://github.com/HandBrake/HandBrake-docs).

+Use of AI services to translate HandBrake is not permitted.